 What We Do

 The Computational Biology group at the Stowers Institute is a core facility that works with investigators to analyze biological data.
 We combine our software development and technical skills with biological insights to help find answers in complex and massive data-sets.
 We primarily work with high-throughput sequencing data (RNA-seq, scRNA-seq, ChIP-seq, ATAC-seq, Ribo-profiling, anything-else-seq).
-We also provide general statistical and numerical analysis as well as support for scientific software and databases.
+We also provide general statistical and numerical analysis as well as support for scientific software, databases, and training.

 To contact the Computational Biology group at the Stowers Institute directly, please email email@example.com

-With assistance and support from the Stowers IT group, we help to manage and maintain several servers that are used to manage and manipulate our data.
-The computational resources available at Stowers include the following:
+With assistance and support from the Stowers IT group, we use several CentOS servers and clusters to analyze our data.
+Some of the computational resources available at Stowers include the following:

 Tools We Use

 The Computational Biology group uses a variety of software packages, both open-source and commercial, to assist us in our analysis process.
-Here is a small sampling of the tools we are currently using to process NGS data:
+Here are a few tools we currently use to process NGS data:

-- Bowtie, Cufflinks, and Tophat are used for basic alignment and analysis of ChIP-seq and RNA-seq.
+- Bowtie2, STAR, and RSEM are used for basic alignment and analysis of ChIP-seq and RNA-seq.